dhfuzari/email-delivery-service/README.md

 ## Configuration

-The volumes and networks are described in `docker-compose.yml` file, each one in it's own service details.

-The default setup to run the web service in the **frontend** container is the door 80, therefore for Microsoft Windows system with IIS up and running at door 80, it'll be necessary to stop it's execution, to release the door 80 to our Nginx container.
-To achieve this, you need to run the following command:
+Important note for windows users: The default setup to run the web service in the **frontend** container is the door 80, therefore for Microsoft Windows system with IIS up and running at door 80, it'll be necessary to stop it's execution, to release the door 80 to our Nginx container.
+To achieve this, open powershell as admin, and run the following command:
 ```
 iisreset /stop
 ```

-Important note: The initialization Postgres file `/docker-entrypoint-initdb.d/init.sql` is executed only when the path `/var/lib/postgresql/data` from instance is completely empty.
+Important note if you need to change database structure: The initialization Postgres file `/docker-entrypoint-initdb.d/init.sql` is executed only when the path `/var/lib/postgresql/data` from instance is completely empty.
 Keep in mind that if you need to update the initialization script created earlier, it'll not execute again with the new update, because the path `/var/lib/postgresql/data` is no longer empty after the first **db** container execution, and after the `init.sql` file execution.
 It's necessary execute the following comand to remove containers and delete the volume created earlier:
 ```
 docker-compose down -v
 ```

+The volumes and networks are described in `docker-compose.yml` file, each one in it's own service details.

 If necessary override some values, update then in `docker-compose.override.yml`